EU presses Greece over migrants, weighs Schengen threat

 "These are very common lies for Greece ...
 This blame game towards our country is unfair," he said.

-Luxembourg Foreign Minister Jean Asselborn, responding to a Financial Times report that he had conveyed a suspension warning on a visit to Athens this week, said he delivered no ultimatum but had urged Greece to cooperate with EU agencies in order to dispel talk of excluding it from Schengen.
+The Financial Times said Luxembourg Foreign Minister Jean Asselborn had conveyed a suspension warning on a visit to Athens this week, but Mouzalas and a spokeswoman for Asselborn denied the report.
+Several diplomats said it had not been formally discussed by EU governments.

-"We have to make sure that people aren't talking in Brussels about ... pushing Greece out of Schengen," Asselborn told Reuters.
-"That's something we must avoid at all costs."

 "We are working to maintain Schengen and make it work properly," an EU official said.
 "The moment of truth will be the December European Council," the official said, referring to the next meeting of EU leaders in Brussels in two weeks' time.